jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 * These 13 were chosen to balance a few considerations

-    * Small while still providing a breadth of functionality
+    * Small number of instructions while still providing a breadth of functionality
     * Minimizes the amount of RAM required to describe a whole program
     * Minimizes the number of clock cycles/microcodes the instructions take